 After I finished Riding with the James Gang, the final book in the Luke and Jenny trilogy, I was ready for a change.
 I wanted to write full-fledged novels for adult readers.
 In 2011, I wrote my first romance novel, The Reunion, under the pen name, Marina Martindale.
-Linda Radke was also changing her business model to an exclusive children’s books publisher.
-However, we both agreed that I was ready to go out on my own.
-So, that same year, I founded my own publishing company, Good Oak Press, LLC.
+Linda Radke was also changing her business model to publishing children’s books only.
+However, we both agreed I was ready to go out on my own, and I started up my own publishing company, Good Oak Press, LLC.

 Writing novels isn’t a hobby.
 It’s a business.
 My advice to any novel writer, or prospective novel writer, is to treat it like a business.
 Kudos to you if you’re lucky enough to beat the odds and sign on with a traditional publisher.
 However, as I explained in my earlier post, The Three Options for Publishing Your Book, the odds of a major publishing house signing on a first-time author are extremely slim at best.
-Most of us will either sign on with a partnership publisher, or start up our own publishing business.
-This means you need to do your homework and learn as much as you can about the book publishing business.
+Most of us will either sign on with a partnership publisher, or we’ll start up our own publishing business.